junxit/us-congress-bills-111/metadata.md

 - 2009-10-14 — Mr. Costello moved to suspend the rules and pass the bill, as amended.
 - 2009-10-14 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 409 - 11 (Roll no. 778). (text: CR H11328-11333)
 - 2009-10-14 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 409 - 11 (Roll no. 778).(text: CR H11328-11333)
+- 2009-10-15 — Received in the Senate and Read twice and referred to the Committee on Commerce, Science, and Transportation.